UW-INFO442-WI25/group-pending/README.md

 - Weekly meal plans catered to individual dietary requirements and budgets
 - An ideal meal plan featuring breakfast, lunch, and dinner, complete with recipes, step-by-step instructions, and detailed nutrition information.
 - A grocery page where users can filter and view specific on-sale items with ease.
+- Shopping list where users can see their saved deal items.

 # Group Members